Privacy Policy

 We do not sell your personal information.
 We may share your information only in the following limited circumstances:

-- Service Providers: Trusted third-party vendors who assist us in operating the app, including Supabase (authentication, database, and file storage for the leaderboard feature), cloud hosting providers, analytics, and crash reporting.
+- Service Providers: Trusted third-party vendors who assist us in operating the app, including Supabase (authentication, database, and file storage for the leaderboard feature), Anthropic (automated AI analysis of photo-verification mission images, as described in Section 4.2), Mixpanel (product analytics, including your onboarding questionnaire responses — age range, gender, and self-reported sleep, mood, and wake-up habits — tied to a pseudonymous analytics identifier), Superwall (subscription and paywall management), Google (Sign in with Google authentication), and cloud hosting providers.
 These vendors are bound by confidentiality obligations and prohibited from using your data for their own purposes.

-- Other Leaderboard Users: Any information described in Section 5 as "publicly visible" (display name, avatar, aggregate push-up totals, streak) is shown to other signed-in users of PushClock as an inherent part of the leaderboard feature.
+- Other Leaderboard Users: Any information described in Section 5 as "publicly visible" (display name, avatar, and best alarm-dismissal times) is shown to other signed-in users of PushClock as an inherent part of the leaderboard feature.

-- Advertising & Attribution Partners: We share certain pseudonymous data (such as device advertising identifiers, in-app events, and conversion signals) with our mobile measurement partner AppsFlyer and with advertising platforms including Meta (Facebook/Instagram) and TikTok.
+- Advertising & Attribution Partners: We share certain pseudonymous data (such as device advertising identifiers, in-app events, and conversion signals) with our mobile measurement partner AppsFlyer and with advertising platforms including Meta (Facebook/Instagram).
 This data is used to attribute app installs to advertising campaigns and to measure and optimize advertising performance.
 California residents may opt out of this sharing (see Section 13).
 AppsFlyer processes data in accordance with its Privacy Policy.
-Meta and TikTok process data in accordance with their respective privacy policies.
+Meta processes data in accordance with its privacy policy.

 - Legal Requirements: When required by law, subpoena, court order, or to protect the rights, property, or safety of PushClock, our users, or the public.